There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: On Noise-Image-Latent relations during diffusion training

 Inspired by the noise-image mapping experiment, we investigate how the generations resulting from the same noise visually change over DM training time.
 Thus, for each training step $n\in \{1\dots 700\text{K}\}$ for CIFAR-10 and $\{1\dots 1.5\text{M}\}$ for ImageNet, we generate $2048$ samples $\{\mathbf{x}_{i,n}^\mathbf{0}\}_{i=1}^{2048}$ from \emph{the same random noise} $\mathbf{x}_\mathbf{T}^{\text{fixed}}\sim \mathcal{N}(0,\mathcal{I})$, and compare them with generations obtained for the fully trained model.
 We present the visualization of this comparison in~\cref{fig:training_sim} using CKA, DINO, SSIM, and SVCCA as image-alignment metrics.
 We notice that image features rapidly converge to the level that persists until the end of the training.
 This means that prolonged learning does not significantly alter how the data is assigned to the Gaussian noise after the early stage of the training.
 It is especially visible when considering the SVCCA metric, which measures the average correlation of top-$10$ correlated data features between two sets of samples.
 We can observe that this quantity is high and stable through training, showing that generating the most important image concepts from a given noise will not be affected by a longer learning process.
 For visual comparison, we plot the generations sampled from the model trained with different numbers of training steps in~\cref{fig:training_sim} (right).

-In~\cref{fig:training_sim_cifar}, we visualize how the diffusion model learns the low-frequency features of the image already at the beginning of the fine-tuning when comparing generations from the next training steps against the generations after finished fine-tuning for the \admcifar model trained on the CIFAR-10 dataset.
+In~\cref{fig:training_sim_cifar}, we visualize how the diffusion model learns the low-frequency features of the image already at the beginning of the training when comparing generations from the next training steps against the generations after finishing training for the \admcifar model trained on the CIFAR-10 dataset.
 In ~\cref{fig:more_examples_imagenet} (\admimgnetsmall) and~\cref{fig:more_examples_cifar} (\admcifar), we show additional examples illustrating how generations evolve over training for the same Gaussian noise $\noise$ using a DDIM sampler.
-Initially, low-frequency features emerge and remain relatively stable, while continued fine-tuning improves generation quality by refining only the high-frequency details.
+Initially, low-frequency features emerge and remain relatively stable, while continued training improves generation quality by refining only the high-frequency details.